Akehaa/daily-diet-api/README.md

 ## Business Requirements
 - [x] It should be able to identify the user among the requests;
+- [] The user can only view meals that it created;
+- [x] The user can only edit meals that it created;
-- [] The user can only view, edit and delete meals that it created;
+- [x] The user can only delete meals that it created;
 - [x] The user shouldn't be able to register with the same email;

 ## Non-functional Requirements